webkraller/personal-site/src/content/projects/Personal Site/index.md

 date: "2020-08-16"
 ---

-I wanted to get some hand-on experience with GraphQL, so I deciede to build this site with it!
+I wanted to get some hand-on experience with GraphQL, so I decided to build this site with it!
 GraphQL queries a compiled static datastore to populate the data elements of this site.